 It smells of spring today!

-The jasmin on the garden wall is starting to flower and the first buds on the bare grapevines in the courtyard have opened.
+The jasmine on the garden wall is starting to flower and the first buds on the bare grapevines in the courtyard have opened.

 Outside my window, the magnolia is in full flower.
-It’s not my favourite tree, but it came with the house.
-So far it’s doing well, except in summer when its leaves get burnt on the first 30+-degree day …
+It’s not my favourite tree but it came with the house.
+So far it’s doing well, except in summer when its leaves get burnt on the first 30-plus degree day …

 Magnolia trees were named after the French botanist Pierre Magnol (1638–1715).
 In his book Prodromus Historiae Generalis Plantarum, in Quo Familiae Plantarum per Tabulas Disponuntur (1689), Magnol was the first botanist to group plants into families according to characteristics of their roots, stalks, flowers and seeds.
 This was an important step forward for botany, and other botanists, including Carl Linnaeus, improved on Magnol’s groundbreaking classification.

 In 1703, another botanist, Charles Plumier, named a flowering tree in Martinique after Magnol.
 This was the first magnolia.
 Carl Linnaeus later also adopted the name for the genus Magnolia.